AirshipWeb/airship-website/src/pages/blog/airship-update-july-2020.md

 ## **AIRSHIP BLOG**

 The Airship blog is a great way to keep up with what's going on in the community.
-The Airship community publishes [_blog posts_](https://www.airshipit.org/blog/) regularly, including the recent Airship 2.0 Blog series.
-These blog posts introduce the changes from Airship 1.0 to Airship 2.0, highlight new features, and detail the evolution of each component.
-The first six Airship 2.0 Blog posts are already available, and illustrate the design thoughts on the road to the alpha milestone:
+The Airship community publishes [_blog posts_](https://www.airshipit.org/blog/) regularly, including the new Airship 2.0 Blog series.
+These blog posts introduce the changes from Airship 1.0 to Airship 2.0, highlight new features, and detail each component's evolution.
+The first six Airship 2.0 Blog posts are already available, and illustrate the design thoughts on the road to the alpha
+milestone:

 * [_Airship Blog Series 1 - Evolution Towards 2.0_](
   https://www.airshipit.org/blog/airship-blog-series-1-evolution-towards-2.0.html)